-After you’re done turning in your college applications, you’re not quite done with the whole “college preparation” thing.
+After submitting your college application, you’re not quite done with the whole “college preparation” thing.
 There’s plenty of other tasks that need to be completed!
 Here are three more to work on:

 Completing College Interviews

 Many colleges have interviews as part of the college application process.
-Some may be mandatory, while others are listed as “recommended.”
-Mandatory or not, it’s a good idea to schedule one with your potential school.
+Some may be mandatory, while others are listed as “recommended”.
+Mandatory or not, schedule one with your potential school.
 It could give your application the boost it needs to equal an acceptance letter.
-The initiative will also show your potential future school that you are truly interested in attending.
+The initiative also shows your potential future school your interest in attending.

 Before your interview, look up what questions are asked and try practicing.
 This will help prepare you for the real deal.